CareSet/Zermelo/README.md

     }

     /**
-    * If a column needs to be forced to a certain format (i.e. auto-detection gets it wrong), it can be changed here
+    * If a column needs to be forced to a certain format (i.e.ear auto-detection gets it wrong), it can be changed here
     * Tags can also be applied to each header column */ public function OverrideHeader(array &$format, array &$tags): void